dvadgama/machine_build_scripts/vagrant/README.md

 ##Prerequisite
 - It needs vagrant to be installed on local machine
+- it needs VirtualBox to be installed on local machine

 #Steps to use it
 - if using first time